The Ultimate Guide To Using Walkthrough Software for SaaS

 - Complex workflows take way longer – 1 persona can easily take 6-8 hours.

-Interactive walkthroughs will deliver greater onboarding experiences for new users, drive feature adoption, push upsells and help decrease customer support costs in your product.
+Interactive walkthroughs will deliver greater onboarding experiences for new users, drive feature adoption, push upsells, and decrease customer support costs in your product.

 However, in order to create great interactive walkthroughs, choosing the right walkthrough software is important.